chizzletaz/MilestoneProject4/README.md

 - The user gets an indication of which page they are, e.g. by using headers.

 The user is given feedback, in order to enhance a pleasant user experience:
-- The user gets a visual feedback during certain actions (e.g. focussing on, clicking on, hovering over
 - The user gets a visual feedback during certain actions (e.g. focussing on, clicking on, hovering over buttons and links).
-- Messages are used to confirm or inform about current actions.
+- Messages(toasts) are used to confirm or inform about current actions.
 - Modal pop ups are used as defensive programming, i.e. prompting the user if they are sure of their action.
 - The user get's a feedback when an error has occurred (via warning text or error handlers).
 In case of error handlers there is a button that leads back to the home page.